hmemcpy/hmemcpy.com/source/_posts/2014-06-29-migrating-from-tfs-to-git-to-visual-studio-online-the-survival-guide.md

 git rev-list master --first-parent --count
 ```

-Which is the *depth of the *˜first-parent' lineage of master*, according to the post author.
+Which is the *depth of the *˜first-parent' lineage of master*, according to the post author.
 Not quite sure what this meant (the documentation wasn't very helpful, either), running this command produced a number which was about half the previous one: 2512.

 Not knowing exactly what the numbers meant, I decided to try and follow the post's advice, and split that number into 5 sections, of 500 commits each, and I pushed them in the following order: